-Financial counsellors can provide free, confidential and independent advice about debts, money management and the Money that is owed by one person or business to another. recovery system.
+Financial counsellors can provide free, confidential and independent advice about debts, money management and the debt recovery system.

-If you need to seek legal advice, you can contact the Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Action Law Centre, your local community legal centre or VLA (see Chapter 2.4: Legal services that can help, for contact details).
+If you need to seek legal advice, you can contact the Consumer Action Law Centre, your local community legal centre or VLA (see Chapter 2.4: Legal services that can help, for contact details).

 Consumer Action Law Centre